Himanshi-122122/new/README.md

 - User can _view_ all items in the list
 - User can _view_ all items that are under user's determined count to prepare for new order.

+**Data Persistence**
+- When users select "Q" to quit the application, they have to choose options to save or not save item list.
+- When users start the application, they can choose the options to load the saved item list from file or start with the new list.